show-off/classic/README.md

 ## License

-Show Off - Classic template (the current repository) is licensed with the [Creative Commons Attribution-NonCommercial 4.0 International Public License](https://creativecommons.org/licenses/by-nc/4.0/legalcode).
-You can also find the [license in this repository](https://github.com/sidvenu/show-off/blob/master/LICENSE.md).
+Show Off - Classic template (the current repository) is licensed with the [GNU Affero General Public License v3.0 or later](https://www.gnu.org/licenses/agpl-3.0.txt).
+You can also find the [license in this repository](https://github.com/sidvenu/show-off/blob/master/LICENSE).